jcs-instructor/mobtimer/flow.md

       - this._webSocket = webSocket;
       - methods to send to server
 - setSocketListener(controller, playAudio,getActionButtonLabel); - sets onMessageReceived for wrapperSocket **Could change parameter to socket and inline getActionButtonLabel**
-  - onMessageReceived =>
+  - sets onMessageReceived => see Client receives below
-    - playAudio
-    - translateResponseData
-    - set frontendMobtimer values
-    - React "set" functions (set below)
 - controller.injectSetActionButtonLabel(setActionButtonLabel);

 ## User joins a mob